msteenhagen/Sympathy-and-the-four-theories-of-perception/sympathyperception.md

 ## Mediate and immediate perception

-## Dependent and independent apprehension
+## Dependent and independent perceptual awareness

 ## The four theories of perception

 # Understanding moral sympathy

+## Mediate and immediate sympathy

+## Dependent and independent sympathetic awareness

 # Conclusions